Turkey ‘needs a national policy on women in peace and security’

 Indeed.
 We thought of how to render female international relations experts more visible and we prepared a rooster of experts in Ankara and Istanbul.
 We have regional experts, not only from academia, but we also included NGOs and journalists working on international politics.
 So we set up a database.

-Following the European Parliament’s recent decision, for instance, two of our colleagues wrote a short report on it and we shared it via social media.
+Following the European Parliament’s recent decision on Turkey, for instance, two of our colleagues wrote a short report on it and we shared it via social media.
 So we want to mobilize such partnership and also make ourselves more visible.
 In addition, we benefit from such cooperation.
 Such dialogue is helpful.
 It strengthens our solidarity.

 I really react to that when I hear it that often.
 We don’t compete on equal conditions with men; we don’t have the same numbers as well, and where there are limited positions obviously there is also competition among women.
 If we had the same numbers we would not enter competition among women.
 And in a way this is the gist of the initiative.
 All of the women involved in this initiative are looking for ways to increase solidarity and support.